leocesar3dofficial/Note-taking/Tecnologia da Informação/Linguagens e padrões/Testes de software.md

 - Teste de Segurança
   - Envolve verificar se os requisitos de segurança do sistema estão sendo atendidos
   - Identificar e corrigir vulnerabilidades e garantir a integridade e a confidencialidade dos dados
+  - Dynamic Application Security Testing (DAST)
+      - Covers security weaknesses and vulnerabilities present in an application
+      - Análise em tempo de execução
+      - It is a black-box test
+      - Detect vulnerabilities by actually performing attacks
 - Teste de Usabilidade
   - Avalia a facilidade de uso do sistema, incluindo a interface do usuário, a acessibilidade e a experiência do usuário para garantir que atenda aos requisitos de usabilidade